obsidiansystems/obelisk/FAQ.md

 ### How do I use `ob run` over HTTPS?

-To run your app locally over HTTPS update the protocol in `config/common/route` to `https`, and then use `ob run` as normal.
+To run your app locally over HTTPS, update the protocol in `config/common/route` to `https`, and then use `ob run` as normal.

 Obelisk generates a self-signed certificate for running HTTPS so the browser will issue a warning about using an invalid certificate.
 On Chrome, you can go to `chrome://flags/#allow-insecure-localhost` to enable invalid certificates for localhost.

 ### How do I fix invalid entitlements?

 You probably did not set `ios.bundleIdentifier` correctly in `default.nix`.
 When this happens you'll see an error something like this:

 ```
 2018-11-25 09:34:22.438 ios-deploy[58106:8521046] [ !! ] Error 0xe8008016: The executable was signed with invalid entitlements.
 AMDeviceSecureInstallApplication(0, device, url, options, install_callback, 0)